-The typ (type) header parameter is used to declare the type of this object.
-If present, it is RECOMMENDED that its value be either "JWT" or "urn:ietf:params:oauth:token-type:jwt" to indicate that this object is a JWT.
+The typ (type) header parameter MAY be used to declare the type of this JWT in an application-specific manner in contexts where this is useful to the application.
+This parameter has no effect upon the JWT processing.
+If present, it is RECOMMENDED that its value be either JWT or urn:ietf:params:oauth:token-type:jwt to indicate that this object is a JWT.
 The typ value is a case sensitive string.
-This header parameter is OPTIONAL.
+Use of this header parameter is OPTIONAL.